8 Types of Brain Injuries From Car Accidents Explained

 An edema occurs when the trauma of a car crash affects a person’s brain in such a way that it causes the person’s brain to swell.
 This is extremely dangerous because as the brain swells the skull cannot stretch to accommodate it – resulting in damage to the brain and its tissue where they press against the skull.

-Unlike the types of brain injury resulting from trauma-related bleeding, a diffuse axonal injury occurs when trauma from a car crash causes a person’s brain to violently shift forward and backward and/or rotate, thereby tearing the connections between the brain’s nerve fibers (axons) and the spinal cord.
+Unlike the types of brain injuries resulting from trauma-related bleeding, a diffuse axonal injury occurs when trauma from a car accident causes a person’s brain to violently shift forward and backward and/or rotate, thereby tearing the connections between the brain’s nerve fibers (axons) and the spinal cord.

 The effects can range from cognitive dysfunction to brain swelling to permanent brain damage and even death.

-These types of brain injury occur both at the site of the brain where the initial trauma occurred and at the site on the opposite side of the brain where the brain struck the skull because the force of the initial trauma was so significant that it caused the brain to be whipped about within the skull.
+These types of brain injuries from car accidents occur both at the site of the brain where the initial trauma occurred and at the site on the opposite side of the brain where the brain struck the skull because the force of the initial trauma was so significant that it caused the brain to be whipped about within the skull.

-Second impact syndrome describes the dangerous and potentially deadly situation facing TBI survivors who suffer one or more of the types of brain injury in a car crash before the symptoms of their first TBI have resolved.
-As with other types of brain injury, physical impact is not necessary.
+Second impact syndrome describes the dangerous and potentially deadly situation facing TBI survivors who suffer one or more of theses types of brain injuries from a car accident before the symptoms of their first TBI have resolved.
+Physical impact is not necessary to be diaganosed.

 Suffering a second brain injury, especially when a person has not fully healed from a first TBI, creates the potential for life-altering, catastrophic brain damage.
 If this happens to you, seek immediate medical attention with a skilled and experienced brain injury specialist.

-If you have questions about the types of brain injury that you may have suffered after an auto accident and you want to know about your legal rights to pain and suffering compensation, economic damages and No-Fault benefits to cover medical expenses and lost wages, you can speak to an experienced Michigan brain injury attorney at (800) 968-1001 for a free consultation.
-You can also get help from an experienced TBI attorney by visiting our contact page or you can use the chat feature on our website.
+If you or a loved one has suffered one or more of these types of brain injuries from a car accident in Michigan and you want to know about your legal rights to pain and suffering compensation, economic damages and No-Fault benefits to cover medical expenses and lost wages, call now to speak to an experienced brain injury attorney near you at (800) 968-1001 for a free consultation.
+You can also get help by visiting our contact page or you can use the chat feature on our website.

 For more than 50 years, our lawyers have been helping people like you who have suffered a traumatic brain injury in an auto accident.
 We understand the physical, emotional and psychological hardships you are experiencing from your accident.
 We can help.